dotnet/dotnet-docker/samples/README.md

 # .NET Core Docker Samples

-These samples demonstrate how to use .NET Core and Docker together, for development,testing and production.
+These samples demonstrate how to use .NET Core and Docker together, for development, testing and production.
 You can use the samples as the basis of your own Docker images or just to learn.

 * [Build a .NET Core Docker image](dotnetapp/README.md)
 * [Build an ASP.NET Core Docker image](aspnetapp/README.md)